Total Recall (2012)

 As in the original, Quaid escapes from the government agent he thought was his wife (Kate Beckinsale) and joins up with a resistance fighter (Jessica Biel) he has tucked away in his subconscious.
 I had heard encouraging things about a take-no-prisoners fight between Beckinsale and Biel, but it takes place in an elevator and Wiseman, who’s hopeless when slow motion or big special effects aren’t involved, loses track of the action.
 The elevators themselves are interesting, whooshing vertically and horizontally, but they’re part of a massive yet impersonal production design whose best elements are cribbed shamelessly from Blade Runner.
 There’s even a shot where Quaid leans against his balcony and looks out on his ruined city, just like a similar shot with Harrison Ford in the 1982 classic, except this time the camera does a 180-degree spin, which wasn’t possible in 1982.
 The point seems not to be Quaid’s ruminations on his surroundings but rather “Look what we can do with computer effects now!”

 Both versions of Total Recall are based loosely on a story by the late sci-fi mystic Philip K. Dick (as was Blade Runner).
 The man cooked up mind-twisting ideas that seem unfilmable without a lot of visual garlic sprinkled on.
 Every few years someone tries to put Philip Dick on the screen, but the paranoid questions at the heart of his work get smothered by state-of-the-art technology; even A Scanner Darkly was literally coated by rotoscope animation.
 At least the first Total Recall used its premise for absurdist jollies; it was a loopy chunk of Saturday-night escapism, and it looks better than it did in 1990, compared to the passionless, glum-faced adventures we get now.
 The new Total Recall seems fanatically dedicated to the chase scene, the shootout, the big bang, and forgets entirely about the who-am-I query at its core.
 Verhoeven sealed his movie with a certain ambiguity — was the whole movie just Schwarzenegger experiencing a false memory from Rekall? — but there’s no ambiguity here.
-I never thought I’d say that a Schwarzenegger flick was more provocative and subversive than a film made 22 years later, but here we are.Explore posts in the same categories: action/adventure, adaptation, remake, science fiction
+I never thought I’d say that a Schwarzenegger flick was more provocative and subversive than a film made 22 years later, but here we are.action/adventure, adaptation, remake, science fiction